-- F. Within 30 days of the grant of the appeal, unless an extension of time is approved by the board, the local government unit must forward to the board the written record on which it based its decision.
+F. Within 30 days of the grant of the appeal, unless an extension of time is approved by the board, the local government unit must forward to the board the written record on which it based its decision.
 The board must forward one copy of the record to each of the parties to the appeal.
 The board shall make its decision on the appeal after hearing.
 The board must give the parties 30 days' notice of the hearing.
 The board must base its review on the record and the argument presented to the board by the parties.
-However, if the local government unit did not consider fundamental information, such as aerial photographs, soil maps, or wetland maps, or did not make formal findings contemporaneously with its decision; if there is not accurate verbatim transcript of the proceedings; if the proceedings were not fairly conducted; or if the record is otherwise incomplete or deficient, the board may remand the matter or receive additional evidence.
+However, if the local government unit did not consider fundamental information or did not make formal findings contemporaneously with its decision; if the proceedings of a local appeal were not fairly conducted; or if the record is otherwise incomplete or deficient, the board may remand the matter or receive additional evidence.
 If, before the date set for the hearing, application is made to the board for leave to present additional evidence on the issues in the case and it is shown to the satisfaction of the board that additional evidence is material and that there were good reasons for failure to present it in the proceeding before the local government unit, the board may order that the additional evidence be taken before the local government unit upon such conditions that the board deems proper.
-The local government unit may modify its findings and decision by reason of the additional evidence and must file with the board, to become a part of the record, the additional evidence, together with any modifications or new findings or decision. - G. The board shall affirm the local government unit's decision if the local government unit's findings of fact are not clearly erroneous; if the local government unit correctly applied the law to the facts, including this chapter; and if the local government unit made no procedural errors prejudicial to a party.
+The local government unit may modify its findings and decision by reason of the additional evidence and must file with the board, to become a part of the record, the additional evidence, together with any modifications or new findings or decision.

+G. The board shall affirm the local government unit's decision if the local government unit's findings of fact are not clearly erroneous; if the local government unit correctly applied the law to the facts, including this chapter; and if the local government unit made no procedural errors prejudicial to a party.
 Otherwise, the board shall reverse the decision, amend it, or remand it with instructions for further proceedings.
-The board must provide notice of its decision to the parties to the appeal. - Subp.
+The board must provide notice of its decision to the parties to the appeal.

+Subp.
 5. Appeal of board decisions.
-An appeal of a board decision may be taken to the state Court of Appeals and must be considered an appeal from a contested case decision for purposes of judicial review under Minnesota Statutes, sections 14.63 to 14.69.
+An appeal of a board decision may be filed with the state Court of Appeals and must be considered an appeal from a contested case decision for purposes of judicial review under Minnesota Statutes, sections 14.63 to 14.69.